Skip to main content

 Top 10 Most Underrated West Coast Colleges

-When many people think West Coast higher education, they think the renowned University of California system.
-They may also immediately name the provision of globally-recognized private universities, among them Stanford and USC.
-You may not know, however, that the West Coast also has some hidden gems.
+When many people think of West Coast higher education, they think about the renowned University of California system.
+They might also immediately envision the range of globally recognized private universities, such as Stanford and USC.
+The average student may not know, however, that the West Coast also has some hidden gems.

-We’ve compiled a list of 10 schools that often get overlooked in college rankings, despite having attractive career prospects and desirable locations.
+We’ve compiled a list of 10 schools on and near the West Coast that often get overlooked in college ranking lists, despite having attractive career prospects and desirable locations.
 For those of you looking for a few more schools to consider, we think these 10 should make the cut.

-While commonly circulated lists such as US News and The Princeton Review are well-suited to top-ranking universities, they’re prone to leaving out some worthy lesser-knowns.
-Here at CollegeVine, we’ve selected factors that focus more on the outcomes of higher education, such as return on investment (ROI) and job placement.
+While commonly circulated lists are well suited for exploring top-ranking universities, they’re prone to leaving out some worthy lesser-knowns.
+Here at CollegeVine, we’ve selected factors that focus more on the outcomes of higher education, such as return on investment (ROI) and job placements.

 In determining our list of the 10 most underrated West Coast schools, we took into consideration the following criteria: